 That same year, Steve was featured in a book titled, Songwriting in Contemporary West Virginia: Profiles and Reflections, written by Travis Stimeling, a musicologist at West Virginia University.
 Stimeling also included Steve in a recent album, Long Time on This Mountain: The Songs of Shirley Stewart Burns.

 In 2020 Steve and KT were at an event and learned about an organization called Legacies Alive that supports Gold Star Families.
-Since that meeting the organization has become family and Steve took off his WV hat and put on a Legacies Alive hat to raise awareness for Gold Star Families.
+After meeting the volunteers and families, Steve took off his WV hat and put on a Legacies Alive hat to raise awareness for Gold Star Families.
 His original song, “The Brave” has become one that is shared with all Gold Star Families through Legacies Alive.